RaghuveerRao/Statistics-Inference/README.md

 -   Type I error is to falsely infer the existence of something that is not there \[conforming to common belief with false information\]
 -   False positive finding
 -   It is asserting something that is absent, a false hit
--   The probability of marking Type I error is called α or Significan level
+-   The probability of marking Type I error is called α or Significance-&gt; level
 -   α is the probability of the study rejecting the null hypothesis, given that it were true
 -   In statistical hypothesis testing, a result has statistical significance when p &lt; α